 Students enrolled in Wesleyan-sponsored programs abroad, Twelve-College Exchange, or approved domestic programs are eligible for financial assistance, adjusted for the exact costs of the program.
 The Financial Aid Office can provide detailed information explaining the conditions and criteria for aid eligibility when studying away from campus.
-Additional information may be obtained on our web site at:
+Additional information on Nonresident study may be obtained on our web site.